Barry Karr: Faith healing

-As a part of his work with CSICOP, Karr attended many revival metings to investigate "faith healers" such as Peter Popoff, Charles Hunter (The Happy Hunters), Willard Fuller and W. V. Grant.
+As a part of his work with CSICOP, Karr attended many revival meetings to investigate "faith healers" such as Peter Popoff, Charles Hunter (The Happy Hunters), Willard Fuller and W. V. Grant.
 During one event, Karr pretended to have back problems and limped to his seat heavily leaning on a cane.
 Popoff came down the aisle and asked Karr to throw away his cane and "run around" which Karr proceeded to do.
 The couple next to Karr had brought a severely disabled baby to be cured by the faith-healer (who ignored them throughout the revival); the parents wanted to know why God had "healed" Karr and not their baby.
 Karr explained that he did not have back problems and could walk fine before the healing.
 The parents were devastated, as if a miracle had been wasted on someone "who didn't even deserve it".

 According to Karr, the Committee for the Scientific Examination of Religion sent investigators to Popoff's faith healing sessions in Houston and San Francisco.
 One person moved close enough to see a receiver in Popoff's ear.
 The investigations led by James Randi used more than $20,000 worth of scanning equipment and "were able to intercept the frequency and tune in to what was being said".
 They discovered that Popoff was being fed information by his wife who was using hot-reading based on cards that people had filled out when they arrived at the faith healing event.
 Karr said that when confronted, Popoff first denied it, then later said "that people were aware of it" and "now admits to using the transmitter, saying it is the 'age of television'".
 Karr said that one member of the Bay Area Skeptics, Don Henvick, "has been healed five times by Popoff.
 Once was in Detroit when dressed as a woman, he was healed of uterine cancer."

 During a documentary on the Happy Hunter faith-healer husband and wife team, Karr interviewed people who had attended a service.
 One wheelchair-bound woman believed she was not healed because "Maybe I'm not entitled to it".
 Karr discovered that the faith-healers always win, sometimes people will feel a little better after being healed and if they do not, then it is not the fault of the preacher or of God but because their faith is not strong enough, or because God does not want to heal them.